Skip to main content

 How does a Limit Order work?

 A Limit Order works by allowing you to specify the exact price at which you want to buy or sell an asset.
+The order may only be executed if the market reaches your specified price depending on market conditions and available liquidity.

 Buy Order